 Office furniture and equipment and intangible assets are evaluated and reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The Company recognizes impairment of long-lived assets in the event the net book value of such assets exceeds the estimated future undiscounted cash flows attributable to such assets.
 If the sum of the expected undiscounted cash flows is less than the carrying value of the related asset or group of assets, a loss is recognized for the difference between the fair value and the carrying value of the related asset or group of assets.
 Such analyses necessarily involve significant judgment.

-The Company did not record any impairment of long-lived assets for the years ended December 31, 2012 or 2011, except for the patent write-offs discussed in Note 3.
+The Company did not record any impairment of long-lived assets for the years ended December 31, 2013 or 2012.

 Fair Value of Financial Instruments